Home » PowerShell » How to Get Current Directory Full Path in PowerShell?

 Set-Location C:\Users\ShellAdmin

-Now run Get-Location cmdlet and see the results
+Now run Get-Location cmdlet to return the current folder path.

 Get-Location

-Using [System.Environment]::CurrentDirectory property to get PowerShell current directory.
+You can utilize [System.Environment]::CurrentDirectory to get PowerShell current directory.

 PS D:\PowerShell> [System.Environment]::CurrentDirectory C:\Users\ShellAdmin